Headless CMS: The Ultimate Guide [2022 Edition]

 With a headless CMS, developers create their own front-end presentation layers in line with the device they’re trying to send content to.

-A Decoupled CMS is also front-end agnostic.
+A Decoupled platform is also front-end agnostic.
 While they do provide a set of front-end templates and editing tools for building web applications out-of-the-box, you also have the option to create your custom front-end presentation layers to work outside of the framework laid out by the vendor.

 A hybrid CMS aims to combine the headless content management of a headless CMS, and the editing tool found in a traditional CMS.
 Thus, a hybrid CMS is just a decoupled CMS with a different name.